kridg/Level6_PD/README.md

 REACT_APP_API_URL=http://localhost:8000/api
 ```

-If not set, it defaults to `http://localhost:8000/api`.
+**Note:** If not set, it defaults to `http://localhost:8000/api`.
+Only create this file if you need to change the API URL.

 ## API endpoints